 Species Added by Taxonomic Splits or Additional Sightings since 1988

 Exactly 35 more birds have been added by observation or taxonomic split since 1988.
-These include Pacific Loon, Clark’s Grebe, Magnificent Frigatebird, Cackling Goose, Harlequin Duck, Sharp-tailed Sandpiper, Parasitic Jaeger, Long-tailed Jaeger, Black-headed Gull, Mew Gull, California Gull, Iceland Gull, Glaucous-winged Gull, Royal Tern, Arctic Tern, Eurasian Collared-Dove, Broad-billed Hummingbird, Costa’s Hummingbird, Allen's Hummingbird, Ringed Kingfisher, Red-naped Sapsucker, Gray Flycatcher, Couch’s Kingbird, Great Kiskadee, Fish Crow, Cave Swallow, Black-crested Titmouse, Brown-headed Nuthatch, Spotted Towhee, Red-faced Warbler, Sage Sparrow, Golden-crowned Sparrow, Bullock’s Oriole, Snow Bunting, and White-winged Crossbill.
+These include Pacific Loon, Clark’s Grebe, Magnificent Frigatebird, Cackling Goose, Harlequin Duck, Sharp-tailed Sandpiper, Parasitic Jaeger, Long-tailed Jaeger, Black-headed Gull, Mew Gull, California Gull, Iceland Gull, Glaucous-winged Gull, Royal Tern, Arctic Tern, Eurasian Collared-Dove, Broad-billed Hummingbird, Costa’s Hummingbird, Allen's Hummingbird, Ringed Kingfisher, Red-naped Sapsucker, Gray Flycatcher, Couch’s Kingbird, Great Kiskadee, Fish Crow, Cave Swallow, Black-crested Titmouse, Brown-headed Nuthatch, Spotted Towhee, Red-faced Warbler, Sagebrush Sparrow, Golden-crowned Sparrow, Bullock’s Oriole, Snow Bunting, and White-winged Crossbill.
 Exactly 29 of the 35 additional species have photo-documentation.

 Plumbeous Vireo and Cassin's Vireo have single sight records from North-central Texas after the split in 1997, but these two species need better documentation.
 I have removed them from the checklist until more documentation has been received.

 New Species to the North-Central Texas Checklist without Photo-Documentation